l1siki-dev/okinawa_gametheory/docs/en/01_1._Fake_Tourism/01_We_are_all_lied_to.md

 I can't stay silent anymore.
 I'm pure Okinawan.
 Nago and Miyakojima blood runs through my veins.

-I'm here to confess the hundreds of lies.
+We are buried in the hundreds of lies.

 ## The critical lie in the official document.
-!!! info "They are mixing profit and revenue."
+!!! info "They are comparing pure cash and revenue. (hiding expenses)"
     ```
     placeholder the evidence
     revenue vs. profit